BridgingKnowledge/medibridge-lifecycle-hub/docs/00-intro/welcome.md

 # Welcome to the MediBridge Lifecycle Hub

+# Introduction

+Welcome to the MediBridge Lifecycle Hub (v2).
+This chapter explains the purpose of the hub and how to use the documentation.

+> **Related repositories:**
+> • Product & validation: medibridge-ultrasound-suite
+> • Governance & feedback: medibridge-collaboration-hub
+> • Templates & examples: risk-assessment-templates

 **Purpose**
 Give a clear, recruiter-friendly overview of how the portfolio fits together and why the lifecycle approach matters.